Things to Do in Calistoga in Spring: Your Complete Activity Guide

 Unwind Weekend

-Held annually each spring, Calistoga’s Unwind Weekend is designed to help visitors slow down, stay awhile, and enjoy the town at its most relaxed.
+Held each spring annually, Calistoga’s Unwind Weekend is designed to help visitors slow down, stay awhile, and enjoy the town at its most relaxed.
 The event typically features a Classic Car Show and the beloved Bathrobe Bar Crawl through downtown.
 [5] Multiple local properties participate with special packages tied to the weekend.
 Check visitcalistoga.com/unwind-weekend for the current year’s dates and details.

-Spring is the best window for outdoor activity in Calistoga.
+Spring is the best window for outdoor Calistoga spring activities.
 Temperatures are mild, the hills are green, wildflowers are out along trail corridors, and the summer heat has not yet arrived.

 Hiking

-Calistoga’s scenic landscape offers hiking and nature trails, bike routes through wine country, and geothermal hot springs for relaxation after outdoor exploration.
+Calistoga’s scenic landscape offers some of the best Calistoga hiking trails in Napa Valley, along with bike routes through wine country and geothermal hot springs for relaxation after outdoor exploration.
 [4] Two trails stand out for spring:

 • Oat Hill Mine Trail (1800 Lincoln Avenue) is the most dramatic hike close to downtown, with rocky switchbacks, valley views, and wildflowers along the lower sections in March and April.
 It starts directly off Lincoln Avenue.
 [4]